Experience New York City Like a Local

 Where to stay: Millennium Hilton New York Downtown in Battery Park City, close to New York's tallest building and observation deck, One World Trade Center.

 Ready to go?
-Discover the best of New York with this deal from Hilton, and your stay could include exclusive discounts.
+Discover the best of New York with Hilton.